splewis/csgo-motw/README.md

 and pull requests to update it are accepted.

 ## Game server plugin

-To install, you will need either the [SteamWorks](https://forums.alliedmods.net/showthread.php?t=229556) or the [System2](https://forums.alliedmods.net/showthread.php?t=146019) extension installed, both are available on both Linux and Windows and are easily installable.
+To install, you will need the [SteamWorks](https://forums.alliedmods.net/showthread.php?t=229556) extension installed, which is available on both Linux and Windows and are easily installable.

 After that, visit the [releases](https://github.com/splewis/csgo-motw/releases) section and download the release package.
 Extract the files into the gamesever.
 Only the plugin binary (``addons/sourcemod/plugins/csgo_motw.smx``) is actually required.